twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-10-dana-and-the-ending-of-dukkha%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  09-12 rev. proofread by bhante
+  10-02 rev. proofread by bhante, Note on the conception of a human embryo 09-12 rev. proofread by bhante
   2019-04-23  create rst; post on 04-28